godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-6.md

 -----

 *The cover illustration is from* [**Tristram**](https://bippinbits.itch.io/tristram), *a Ludum Dare 55 submission by [Bippinbits](https://bippinbits.com/), made with Godot 4.3 dev 5.
-The game has you endorse the role of the mayor of Diablo 1's Tristram, management the city and its steady supply of riches seeking heroes.*
+The game has you take on the role of the mayor of Diablo 1's Tristram, managing the city and its steady supply of heroes seeking riches.*

 ## Highlights